TRG-BUILD/sumo_course/prerequisites.md

 If you dont have a preference i recommend [VSCode](https://code.visualstudio.com/) since it is lightweight and supports syntax highlighting for all computer languages / formats and will mark syntax errors for you.
 VSCode also includes a terminal.
 Additionally, when we will automate SUMO we can use VSCode to view and write some python code.
 All in all, from preparing / organizing files, to simulation and automation all can be done from one text editor.

 ## 4. SUMO installation
 Now to the main tool of the lectures.
 Original SUMO has an OK guidance for installation of the simulator for Windows, macOS and Linux, here we are going to mention some tips to resolve installation problems and verify your installation.
 Depending on you operation system follow the [original installation page](https://sumo.dlr.de/docs/Downloads.php) and try to install SUMO.
+NB!

-## 5. Verify your installation
+## 5. Verify your SUMO installation
 If everything went smoothly in point 4 we need to verify that we actually got SUMO on our machine.
 If you used command prompt (Windows) or terminal (macOS) in the previous step to install SUMO please reset it by closing and opening it again in order to allow a new [environmental varable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7) called `SUMO_HOME` to be registered.
 This variable defines a path to the folder on your machine where all SUMO program executable files and helper tools are, without it you would always need to specify where your SUMO tools are explicitly.

 After you have restarted the command prompt / terminal type follwing to verify that the environmental variable exists: